thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 # AnnA : Anki neuronal Appendix
-# **Careful, this project is currently being refactored from scratch, ETA : end of summer 2021**
-Plot the latent space of the semantic relation of your anki cards showing clusters of related notions.
-In other words, this finds "semantic siblings" in your collection.
+Tired of having to deal with anki flashcards that are too similar when grinding through your backlog?
+This python script creates filtered deck in optimal review order.
+It uses Machine Learning / AI to make semantically linked cards far from one another.

+## Other features
+* Cluster your card collection using various algorithms (k-means, DBSCAN, agglomerative clustering), also get the topic of each cluster and add it as tag to your cards.
+* Create a plot showing clusters of semantic meanings from your anki database.
+As you can see on this picture:
+* Look for cards in your database using a semantic query (typing something with a close `meaning` to a card will find it even if no words are in common.)
+* PEP compliant and with details docstrings.

 ## FAQ
-* **What is this?
-And what is it for?** This script (which I plan to integrate as an anki addon) uses machine learning to render a 2D plot that shows cards that deal with similar notions next to each other.
-It is only based on the text content of the card (all fields) and not any other (meta)data.
-It's final use is still to be determined but I'm especially interested in creating filtered decks that uses this to **not** pick cards that are dealing with notions that are too related.
-Effectively reducing the daily load of cards without meaningfully reducing recall.
-I am very interested in NLP (natural language processing) and am sure there would be other interesting projects based on this.
-See at the bottom the section `Crazy Ideas`.
+* **What do you call "optimal review order"?** The order that minimizes the chance of reviewing similar cards in a day.
+You see, Anki has no knowledge of the content of cards and only cares about their interval.
+Its built-in system of "siblings" is useful but I think we can do better.
+AnnA was made to create filtered decks with cards in "lower interval" order BUT in a way that keeps semantic siblings far from each other.
+* **What is this for?** It seems a great idea for dealing with huge backlog you get in medical school.
+If you have 2 000 reviews to do, but can only do 500 in a day: AnnA is making sure that you will get the most out of those 500.
+I don't expect the plotting and clustering features to be really used but I had to code them to make sure AnnA was working fine so I might as well leave it :)
-* **What is the current status of this project?** I am still developing it.
-My free time is limited but I often have a more polished version on my laptop and push the commit way later so don't be scared if you don't see anything new for months.
-The machine learning part is still in progress but has worked but I don't know Qt and never really made anki addons so it will take some time to integrate as an addon.
-Take a look at the TODO list to know more.
+* **What is the current status of this project?** I use it daily and intend to keep developing until I have no free time left.
+Take a look at the TODO list if you want to know what's in the works.
-* **Can you explain the name?** The idea is to somehow show on 2D a representation of your knowledge.
-The brain, its consciousness and memories can be thought of as just a skier skiing down hyper dimensional slopes of potential energy curves to find lowest points.
-Those minimum are actually "concepts".
 * **How does it work?
 (Layman version)** Magic.
 * **How does it work?
-(Technical version)** (*Subject to change*) Here's what the code does, section by section.
-It loads your anki database into pandas.
-Do a bunch of unnecessarily complicated stuff to get the tags, decks and notetype of each cards into a pandas DataFrame.
-Removes the duplicate cards (i.e. cards containing the same text content, that's at least almost all image occlusion siblings).
-Removes the first field of image occlusion cards as it contains a field ID which is annoying for NLP.
-Removes the stop words.
-Formats the text to remove html, extract the already [OCRed text](https://ankiweb.net/shared/info/450181164) (i.e. removing html link to image but keeping the `title` part of the html image).Readjusting word counts prior to [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), i.e.  it copies the `sfld` over and over until the number of words from `sfld` is twice the number of words from `flds minus sfld`.
-This acts as a way to assign priority to the words from `sfld` instead of `flds`, which can be very useful to people like me who often have a lot of pictures in a `Source` field that have been OCRed.
-Then it tokenizes the cards using currently the model `bert-base-multilingual-uncased`.
-Then applies the `tf-if` algorithm.
-Then does a dimensionality reduction using UMAP.
-Then plots the latent space using plotly.
-* **What value should I choose be the number of K clusters?** That's a loaded question.
-It depends on your cards and on your computer.
-More clusters needs much more time but won't hurt the result that much.
-I would say go with the highest that won't take too long to run.
-* **What are the power requirements to run this?** This should be rather efficient but if you're on an old laptop and have tens of thousands of cards it could be pretty demanding I think.
-On my pretty powerful laptop for 5000 cards it takes about 1 minute, mostly because of pandas preprocessing.
-Any additional data points will be interesting to me so if you want to share how long it takes don't hesitate to share it by opening an issue.
+(Technical version)** The code is mainly composed of a python class called AnnA.
+When you create an instance, you have to supply the name of the deck you want to filter from.
+It will then automatically fetch the cards from your database, assign [sentence-BERT](https://www.sbert.net/) vectors to each.
+Compute a cosine distance matrix of your cards.
+You can then call different methods, the most useful will be `a.send_to_anki()` which will create the filtered deck containing the cards, then alter them to get the optimal review order.
+Note that rated cards of the last few days of the same deck will be used as reference to avoid having cards that are too similar to previous reviews.
+If you want to know more, either ask me or read the docstrings.
+* **What are the power requirements to run this?** I took care to make it as efficient as possible but am still improving the code.
+Computing the distance matrix can be long if you do this on very large amount of cards but this step is done in parallel.
+Let me know if some steps are unusually large and I will try to optimize it.
+With one argument you can use PCA to do a dimension reduction on your cards, making the rest of the script faster.
 * **Do you mind if I open an issue?** Not at all!
 It is very much encouraged, even just for a typo.
 That will at least make me happy.
 Of course PR are always more than welcome.

-## A few notes
-* This has been tested on python 3.9.0, and on linux.
-I intend to make it easier to run on all OS but it's already fairly easy (just change a few paths and `os.system()` commands.)
-* I initially developed it as a jupyter notebook, so you will find both the last notebook and the finished script in this repository.
-Keep in mind that will probably add fixes to the python script and not the jupyter notebook
+* **What is the `keep_ocr` argument?** If you set this to True when creating the instance, AnnA will extract the text from images, provided you create it with [Anki OCR](https://github.com/cfculhane/AnkiOCR/) addon beforehand.
+* **If I create a filtered deck using AnnA, can I rebuild it?** No, emptying or rebuilding it will use anki's order and not AnnA's.
+You have to run the script each time you want to refill your deck.
+Hence you should create large filtered decks in advance.
+* **Does this work only on Linux?** It should work on all platform, provided you have anki installed and [anki-connect](https://github.com/FooSoft/anki-connect) enabled.
+But it uses some dependencies that might only work on some CPUs, so I'm guessing ARM system would not work but please tell me if you know tried.
+* **What is the cache?** The main bottleneck was creating all the vector embeddings of the cards, so I decided to automatically store them in a pickled dataframe.
+* **sBERT is interesting but I'd like to use tf-idf, is this possible?** I initially tried with it and with both combined but it was creating a messy code, you can't cache tf-idf, it slows down the script a lot because SVD does not seem as efficient, using BERT tokenizer and tf-idf means adding more than 20 parameters that I was not sure about.
+So I decided to go with only sBERT and it's awesome!

 ## How to use it
-* First, **read this page in its entierety**
+* First, **read this page in its entierety, especially the FAQ**
+* make sure the addon [anki-connect](https://github.com/FooSoft/anki-connect) is installed
-* Clone this repository : `git clone URL`
+* Clone this repository: `git clone https://github.com/thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix ; cd AnnA_Anki_neuronal_Appendix`
 * Use python to install the necessary packages : `pip install -r requirements.py`
-* make sure the addon anki-connect is installed
-* Finally, don't hesitate to open an issue.
+* Open ipython: `ipython3`
+* `from AnnA import * ; a = AnnA(desired_deck_size=500, dont_send_to_anki=False)`
+* *wait a while, the first time you run it on a deck is long because sBERT has to compute all the embeddinsg*
+* Enjoy your filtered deck, but don't empty it or rebuilt it.
+* Open an issue telling me your remarks and suggestion

 ## TODO
-### optimization
+* check that the cache works fine
+* add a weight parameter, balancing proximity and the other thing
+* put the user settings in a separate file
+* create a picture for the readme
 * optimize review order computation
-* rewrite the README + tell about docstrings and PEP + tried tf-idf + use another sbert if english + tell that it interferes with mod time
+* rewrite the README + tried tf-idf + use another sbert if english + tell that it interferes with mod time
 * add tags after clusters
 * do a simple parallelization wrapper for the tqdm loops at the end: https://stackoverflow.com/questions/9786102/how-do-i-parallelize-a-simple-python-loop
 * run the script on notes and not cards
 * implement relative overdueness
 * ponder using df.compare to fetch more quickly the cached sbert vectors

 ### long term
 * add support for miniBatchKMeans and HDBSCAN